How to make the best pour over coffee with the Hario V60

 Barista scale for weighing the amount of ground coffee (dose) for V60 brewing and weighing the amount of brewed coffee (yield)

-Amount of coffee for V60: 15.6g of freshly roasted coffee
+Amount of coffee for V60: 15.6g of freshly roasted filter coffee

 Grind size for V60: medium to fine grind